HMS-RIC/HMS-8-Valve-Driver/README.md

 3) Provide digital signals to the valve input lines.
 These may be 3.3V or 5V signals, and might come from a device like an Arduino or a DAQ (data acquisition) board.
 Make sure that the valve driver and the signal generating device share a common ground connection, either through the BNC shield, or the GND pin on the input header.
 The circuit will energize the valves in response to a HIGH (3–5V) input signal.

-4) Use the optional buttons to manually energize the valves.
+4) If needed, you can also use the buttons to manually energize the valves.